It is a chemotherapy drug used to treat breast cancer.

 - Unexplained cough (you may cough up blood).

 Self-care tips while using carboplatin

-- You may be at risk for infection, so try to avoid crowds or people with colds, and report fever or other signs of infection to your healthcare provider immediately.
+- You may be at risk for infection, so avoid crowds or people with colds and report fever or other signs of infection to your healthcare provider immediately.

 - Wash your hands often.

-- To help treat / prevent mouth sores, use a soft toothbrush and rinse three times a day with 1/2 to 1 teaspoon of baking soda and / or 1/2 to 1 teaspoon of salt mixed with 8 ounces of Water.
+- To help treat/prevent mouth sores, use a soft toothbrush and rinse three times a day with 1/2 to 1 teaspoon of baking soda and 1/2 to 1 teaspoon of salt mixed with 8 ounces of water.

 - Use an electric razor and a soft toothbrush to minimize bleeding.

 - Avoid contact sports or activities that could cause injury.

 - To reduce nausea, take anti-nausea medications as prescribed by your doctor and eat small, frequent meals.

 - Avoid sun exposure.
 Wear SPF 15 (or higher) sunscreen and protective clothing.